Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Chiral SO(4)-DW and degenerate SC at

 which satisfy

 Here the inter-valley condition for the DW orders requires

 One can easily check Eq. \eqref{mapDW} by using Eq. \eqref{unitary_symmetry} and Eq. \eqref{inter_valley_xi}.

-Now let's gradually enhance the interaction strength $U$ from zero and monitor the formation of the CDW and SDW orders.
-Initially, $U$ is too small so that the formation of neither the SDW nor the CDW can gain energy, and thus no DW orders are formed.
-On the one hand, supposing at the critical interaction strength $U_c^{(c)}$, the formation of a CDW order with a wave vector $\bm{Q}$ and a form factor $\xi^{(c)}(\bm{Q})$ begins to gain energy.
-Then from the mapping in Eq.~\eqref{mapDW} and the fact of $\left[\hat {P},\ \hat {H}\right]=0$, it's easily proved that the formation of a z-SDW order with the same wave vector and form factor can also gain energy because
+Now let's gradually enhance the interaction strength $U$ from zero and monitor the formation of the VDW and SDW orders.
+Initially, $U$ is so small that the formation of neither the SDW nor the VDW can gain energy, and thus no DW orders are formed.
+On the one hand, supposing at the critical interaction strength $U_c^{(v)}$, the formation of a VDW order with a wave vector $\bm{Q}$ and a form factor $\xi^{(v)}(\bm{Q})$ begins to gain energy.
+Then from the mapping in Eq.~\eqref{mapDW} and the fact of $\left[\hat {P},\ \hat {H}\right]=0$, {it is} easily proved that the formation of a z-SDW order with the same wave vector and form factor can also gain energy because

-Therefore, we have $U_c^{(c)}\ge U_c^{(s)}$.
+Therefore, we have $U_c^{(v)}\ge U_c^{(s)}$.
 On the other hand, let's suppose $U$ is enhanced to $U_c^{(s)}$ so that the formation of an SDW order with an arbitrary direction of magnetization with a wave vector $\bm{Q}$ and form factor $\xi^{(s)}(\bm{Q})$ begins to gain energy.
-Note that from the spin-SU(2) symmetry, we can always rotate the direction of the magnetization to the $z$-axis without changing the energy, thus $U_c^{(s)}$ is also the critical $U$ for the z-SDW order.
-As for arbitrary $U>U_c^{(s)}$, the formation of a z-SDW state can gain energy, then from Eq. \eqref{E_CDW_zSDW} the formation of a CDW state can also gain energy, suggesting $U_c^{(c)}\le U_c^{(s)}$.
-The combination of both hands leads to $U_c^{(c)}=U_c^{(s)}\equiv U_c$, and the wave vector $\bm{Q}$ together with the form factor $\xi(\bm{Q})$ of both DW orders should be identical.
+Note that from the spin-SU(2) symmetry, we can always rotate the direction of the magnetization to the $z$-axis without costing energy, thus $U_c^{(s)}$ is also the critical $U$ for the z-SDW order.
+As for arbitrary $U>U_c^{(s)}$, the formation of a z-SDW state can gain energy, then from Eq. \eqref{E_VDW_zSDW} the formation of a VDW state can also gain energy, suggesting $U_c^{(v)}\le U_c^{(s)}$.
+The combination of both hands leads to $U_c^{(v)}=U_c^{(s)}\equiv U_c$, and the wave vector $\bm{Q}$ together with the form factor $\xi(\bm{Q})$ of both DW orders should be identical.

+On the above we prove the degeneracy between the SDW and the VDW.
+Due to this degeneracy, the two DW order parameters will generally be mixed to lower the energy.
+In the Appendix.~\ref{SO4} we study how they would be mixed via combined Ginzburg-Landau (G-L) theory and the microscopic calculations.
+As a result, our results yield that the two DW orders should be mixed with a $\pi/2$ phase difference, suggesting that the MF Hamiltonian involving both orders is

+In this form of DW ordered state, the SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry of the system would be embodied as the SO(4) symmetry for the DW order parameters.